15 credits at level 7 (Postgraduate/Masters)

 Application Forms for the PQ Modules

-If you have not studied any modules from this programme before please use the New Students application form.
-Please be aware that, while it is possible to link completed modules from the former Interprofessional Practice award into the new programme, you will still need to complete the New Students form to apply for your first module from the new programme.
+If you have not studied any modules from this programme before please use the University's Online Application System.
+Please be aware that, while it is possible to link completed modules from the former Interprofessional Practice award into the new programme, you will still need to complete the online application to apply for your first module from the new programme.

 Please ensure that prior to completing your application, you have had a discussion with your line manager and completed any internal training request processes, if applicable.
 You will also need to make arrangements for the payment of the course fees; for further details please see our Fees page.